 - The author chose to make Hephaestion a split personality of Alexander's, not his friend or (possible) lover.

-- Many aspects Eumenes' life in the manga vary widely from historical fact.
+- Many aspects of Eumenes' life in the manga vary widely from historical fact.

 - Many dramatics that didn't actually happen are added as well.

 - Chessmaster: Eumenes.
-He thinks up a whole entire defense system for a village protected by a Greek city-state.
+He thinks up a whole entire defense system for a village about to be betrayed by its protector Greek city-state.
 For bonus points, he also mentally corners the attacking army's commander and reveals his treachery to his family.
 Oh, and he also prevents the girl who likes him from marrying said commander.
-YEAH.

 - MacGyvering: Eumenes makes a lot of things with his hands; in the beginning he outfits a boat with paddles made from tree branches that work by pedaling.

-- Moses in the Bullrushes: Eumenes is actually a Scythian who was adopted by a slaver and raised as a Greek.
+- Moses in the Bulrushes: Eumenes is actually a Scythian who was adopted by a slaver and raised as a Greek.

 - Royally Screwed Up: Something's not right about Alexander's family life.